-Readmission under Fresh Start PolicyAn undergraduate student who re-enrolls in the university after an absence of five or more years may request the university to recalculate the cumulative grade pint average and hours earned during the period of previous residency.
-This application must be made through the dean or director of the studentís enrollment unit.
+Readmission under Fresh Start PolicyAn undergraduate student who re-enrolls in the university after an absence of three or more years (12 consecutive quarters) may request the university to recalculate the cumulative grade point average and hours earned during the period of previous residency.
+This application must be made through the dean or director of the student’s enrollment unit.

 If the application is approved, all courses taken remain on the permanent record; however, only those courses with grades of A, B, C, or P are counted for credit.
 No other grades are counted for credit as hours toward graduation or as meeting either university general education requirements or program requirements.

 If the application is approved, the student resumes an academic program with no cumulative grade point average for the period to which the Fresh Start applies.
 For the purposes of scholastic action and advising, however, the student initially is assigned to the same scholastic standing as when he/she last attended the university.
 Thereafter, the student is subject to the conditions of probation and dismissal that govern all students.